Abiola010/sales-report/README.md

 As previously discussed in my previous project, the importance of data cleaning cannot be overstated in order to achieve a suitable result upon visualization.
 My cleaning procedure in Excel comprises deleting blanks and duplicates and converting them into a table with color formatting.

-After launching my Power BI Desktop, which I downloaded from its website, I load the data into the application program using the get data option, where I can use power query to make some additional changes, such as grouping relevant columns together (such as location, city, state, region, postcode, country, amongst other grouped columns), adding and deleting columns where appropriate, separating fact tables from dimension tables, identifying primary keys (i.e. the one with the lowest value in each group), and so on.
+After launching my Power BI Desktop, which I downloaded from its website, I loaded the data into the application program using the get data option, where I can use power query to make some additional changes, such as grouping relevant columns together (such as location, city, state, region, postcode, country, amongst other grouped columns), adding and deleting columns where appropriate, separating fact tables from dimension tables, identifying primary keys (i.e. the one with the lowest value in each group), and so on.

 ![image](https://user-images.githubusercontent.com/124578882/222845029-d70a9bab-98fc-4ae3-92c9-a1b7d1dc751a.png)